-3) The tester should start writing test cases with the following criteria and approach, once the functional specifications and screen prototypes are in place.
+3) The tester should start writing test cases with the following criteria and approaches, once the functional specifications and screen prototypes are in place.

-a) Hyperlinks, Login button, Forgot Password, and Registration are dynamic fields which need user interaction by clicking on the controls which will do some action afterwards.
+a) Hyperlinks, Login button, Forgot Password, and Registration is dynamic fields that need user interaction by clicking on the controls which will do some action afterwards.

 c) This is related to the process linked with the functionality and the feature.